 Each year in the UK, lung cancer is responsible for more deaths than bowel and breast cancers combined.

-There are many reasons to quit smoking and we’re here to help with free advice and tips on how to give up.
-We know it’s not easy but we’re all behind you – your willpower, our support.
-The people who love you will thank you for it.
+There are many reasons to quit smoking and we’re here to help with free advice and information on how to give up.
+We know it’s not easy but we’re all behind you, and the people who love you will thank you for it.

-We know 70% of smokers want to quit, but many need some extra support to help them get started, so every year we work with communities across the country to help people to pack it in.
+We know 70% of smokers want to quit, but many need some extra support to help them get started.

 Nicotine in tobacco is a highly addictive drug, so no wonder people find it hard to quit and cope with withdrawal symptoms.
 Going it alone isn’t the best way for most people so it’s best to speak to people who can help.